LauraO90/ScotSwot/README.md

 ### Typography ###

-A Google Font was selected for Scotswot.
-The chosen font is sans-serif without flourishes to provide style and functionality.
-I researched which fonts were best for readability and this font was widely regarded as accessible and aesthetically pleasing.
+A Google Font was selected for Scotswot: **Signika** - for all text elements to ensure consistency and clarity.
+The font is sans-serif without flourishes to provide style and functionality.
+I researched a variety of fonts and selected this one for its readability and accessibiity whilst also being aesthetically pleasing.

-Font used:
-**Signika** - for all text elements to ensure consistency and clarity.

 ### Images ###